Cold-Mountain/SIDEQUEST/README.md

   - Amtrak / Megabus / Greyhound APIs
   - RSS feeds from local travel blogs
 - **AI Integration** (Claude, Gemini, etc.) to create coherent quest narratives

+New in Version 0.1.0: Chunks!

+Chunks are specialized subsets of quests powered by dedicated APIs or algorithms tailored to specific outdoor or exploratory themes.

+Each Chunk corresponds to a unique type of activity and pulls from its own data sources to generate relevant and exciting quests.
+These are integrated directly into the quest generation pipeline, offering deeper variety, realism, and regional nuance.

+🌍 Initial Chunks:
+BaseChunk.ts
+BeachChunk.ts
+ChunkManager.ts
+CoolnessCalculator.ts
+GoogleBeachChunk.ts
+GoogleCatCafeChunk.ts
+GoogleHikingAreaChunk.ts
+GoogleJapaneseInnChunk.ts
+GoogleMarinaChunk.ts
+GoogleObservationDeckChunk.ts
+GoogleOffRoadingChunk.ts
+GooglePsychicChunk.ts
+HikingChunk.ts
+LighthouseChunk.ts
+MountainChunk.ts
+NationalParkChunk.ts
+ObscuraChunk.ts
+PierChunk.ts
+SkateboardParkChunk.ts
+WindGeneratorChunk.ts

+May be condition-dependent, activating only in specific seasons, weather, or regions

+(e.g., canoeing quests won’t appear during winter or in arid regions)

+This modular chunk system enables richer customization and more meaningful adventures tailored to both user input and environmental context.

 ---